 Emily Isaacson has published over 1800 poems.
 She has combined them with art, photography, and music online for a multimedia effect.
-She has reached hundreds of thousands of people from 45 nations with her message of poetry and art, and the illumination it offers.
+She has reached over half a million people from 45 nations with her message of poetry and art, and the illumination it offers.

 Emily Isaacson’s book A Familiar Shore deals with the subject of cancer and aboriginal healing.
 It is a timely issue, and addresses the questions of life and death, of survival and healing, and the circle around all of natural medicine in a community context.

 FRIENDS OF THE INSTITUTE